zeditor01/cdc_examples/C008_db2zos.md

 </table>

-<p>All the services, and their governing parameters are documented in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=zos-about-cdc-replication">knowledge centre</a>.
+All the services, and their governing parameters are documented in the <a href="https://www.ibm.com/docs/en/idr/11.4.0?topic=zos-about-cdc-replication">knowledge centre</a>.